 Bioinformatics: Research, development or application of computing tools and methods to expand the use of biological, medical, behavioral or health data, including data used to obtain, store, organize, archive, analyze or visualize such data.

-ComputaBio' computational biology service can significantly reduce the cost of later experiments.
-Our computational biology provides accurate approximations of the behavior of real molecules and have proven to be very useful for understanding the different stages of drug development.
+CD ComputaBio's computational biology services can significantly reduce the cost of later experiments.
+Our computational biology report provides accurate approximations of the behavior of real molecules and has proven to be very useful to understand the different stages of drug development.
 If you are interested in our services, please contact us for more detailed information.